Install ROOT 6.14 and gcc-8.2.0 as a UPS product

 or by creating four links in the above areas to a single installation to save the disk space and efforts for installation (just my idea).

-#1 Updated by Nikolai Mokhov 9 months ago
+#1 Updated by Nikolai Mokhov over 2 years ago

 Sorry, I forgot to mention that when we do the ROOT installation ourselves - preceding the MARS15 code installation, we do it in the following sequence: